Sleep Deprivation in Parents: Tips on How to Improve Your Sleep

 Focus on eating a rainbow of fresh foods, including fruits, vegetables, and whole grains.

 It's recommended to limit the amount of caffeine, which has shown it can actually make you more tired.
+Learn more about how long caffeine stays in your body.

-Daily Exercise: Enjoy the Outside
+Daily Exercise: Take Time and Enjoy the Outside

-Everything can seem like a monumental task when you're feeling like a sleep-deprived zombie.
+Everything can seem like a monumental task when you'’re feeling like a sleep-deprived zombie.
 The last thing you might feel like doing is squeezing in a workout, too!
 But trust me, you should aim to get outside and exercise, even for a little bit, every day.
-Self-care is not selfish.

 Exercise can have a positive effect on your mental health and help you fall asleep.
 Finding your “me time” felt practically non-existent when your kids were younger.
 But once you are ready to drag yourself away for a workout, you'll discover that the energy will last throughout the day.